The common space for your uncommon experience.

 and kitchen area that students use for activities.
 Crosby is the closest residence

-by three residence directors and three peer advocates.
+by three residence directors and three peer mentors.

 Hill House is one of the newer residence halls on campus built in the mid-2000s.
 It